nocomplexity/simplifysecurity/useaisolutions.md

 - Creating requirements or principles.
 Or other basic security functions.

-If you do, you will be more vulnerable for security breaches instead of less.
+If you do use AI cyber solutions, you will be more vulnerable for security breaches instead of less.

-AI solutions that are built upon LLMs are far from mature.
+AI solutions that are built upon LLMs are not mature.
 HIDS systems have a long history of applying ML technologies as well as spam-filters.
 Creating a tangible security product that ‘learns’  from patterns is not new for security.
 ML technologies have been applied for many years for HIDS systems and spam-filters.
-So using AI/ML for cyber security has been done for many years with variable success.
+Using AI/ML for cyber security has been done for many years with variable success.
+But the lessons learned are not taken into account with the latest AI hyped cyber security solutions.

-As a basic guideline:
+Simple is to follow a basic proven guideline:
 :::{tip}
 For cyber security products be very conservative with adopting new IT hypes.
 :::